 Prior to joining Cox, she served as the first Executive Director for Destination Midtown, leading an unprecedented community economic development public-private partnership.
 Her visionary leadership led to more than $500 million of re-investment in the historic heart of Omaha in just three years, and also resulted in the development of a model that was later replicated in North and South Omaha.

-Tawanna has a Bachelors Degree of Public Administration from Washburn University in Topeka, KS.
-In 2015, she was selected as a part of the Twin-Cities cohort for the inaugural Harvard Business School Young American Leaders Program on U.S. Economic Competitiveness.
+Tawanna has a bachelor’s degree in Public Administration from Washburn University in Topeka, Kansas.
+In 2015, she was selected as a part of the Twin Cities cohort for the inaugural Harvard Business School Young American Leaders Program on U.S. Economic Competitiveness.
 Tawanna also completed an Executive Certificate in Transformational Leadership from Georgetown University in 2015.

 Tawanna is married to Eric Black and has two children, Traviata (5) and Christian (4).